Nathanieljla/cg3d-maya-core/README.md

-# cg3d-guru-lib
+# cg3d-maya-core
-The core of my Maya python scripts in a library that can easily be pulled into other projects/modules
+A package with general use functionality that can easily be pulled into other projects/modules